devops-surya/devops-training/Fast_Track_April_2022/Docker & Kubernetes/K8s.md

 * For document [REFER HERE](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/)

-# Steps to be done on master :
+## Steps to be done on master :
 ```
 sudo su
 kubeadm init

 ```
 ```
-You will be seeing the commands like below , when u run the above command:
+You will be seeing the commands like below , when you run the above command:
 ==========================================================================
 Your Kubernetes control-plane has initialized successfully!